niklasw/wfrp3e_rpc_flask_server/README.md

-# wfrp4e rpc-sheet served by flask
+# wfrp4e rpc-sheet served by Flask
 Naive Flask app to handle rpc sheets for eager rollplayers.
 It will never be finished - help is welcome, but keep it simple.